seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part8-Sanity-Studio.md

 Browser
 ```

-This is where GreyMatter Journal starts becoming a real distributed application.
+This is where GreyMatter Journal starts becoming a real distributed system.

 ---

-### Mental Model To Remember Forever
+## Mental Model To Remember Forever

 > **Content modeling is more important than writing code.**